glad94/hydejack-starter-kit/football/_posts/2020-06-11-Best-Mates.md

 - Minute sub-ed out

 Scraping the data was with much to credit to the tutorial by [FCPython](https://fcpython.com/blog/introduction-scraping-data-transfermarkt).
 A still rather messy version of this code is available [here](https://github.com/glad94/footy-scraper).
-Should also mention that FCsStats released a [Python package](https://github.com/FCrSTATS/tyrone_mings) for scraping Transfermarkt very recently as well.
+Should also mention that FCrSTATS released a [Python package](https://github.com/FCrSTATS/tyrone_mings) for scraping Transfermarkt very recently as well.

 ## Centre-Backs